Pocket spring mattress guide

 We have a handy table that allows you to see the spring wire diameter we use in our range and the tension that the spring is set at.
 We also, unlike many competitors, allow you to see what the weight tolerance is for these springs.
 This is crucial when working out the support you need and we detail this more in the article on soft, medium & firm.

 How are pocket spring mattresses made?

-In the bulk of all mattresses, you will come up against the pocket sprung unit itself, which will be relatively similar.
-They are produced in this country in large factories such as Leggett and Platt, Charles Blythe and such like.
-There are also imports with the most regarded being Agro gmbh (Germany).
+In most mattresses, you will come up against the pocket sprung unit itself, which will be relatively similar.
+They are produced in this country in large factories, such as Leggett and Platt, Charles Blythe and the like.
+There are also imports, with the most regarded being Agro gmbh (Germany).
 Currently, the most prolific imports of pocket sprung units come from Turkey and South Africa.

 What’s a Vanadium pocket spring?

 We use Vanadium on our calico pocket springs that are found in the higher end Artisan models.
 Vanadium is often found in metal alloys and top-end tools to give strength and durability against corrosion.
-It is used within our springs to ensure they are of the highest quality giving an enhanced lifespan and longevity.
-Most manufacturers couldn’t tell you what is in their spring wire, you will probably just get shrugged shoulders, but here at John Ryan, we can share with you the exact composition of our calico vanadium pocket springs.
+It is used within our springs to ensure they are of the highest quality, giving an enhanced lifespan and longevity.
+Most manufacturers couldn’t tell you what is in their spring wire; you will probably just get shrugged shoulders.
+However, here at John Ryan we can share with you the exact composition of our calico vanadium pocket springs.